Continual Memorization of Factoids in Language Models: Supplementary Results

 \subsection{Dataset Details}

 We examine the strict overlap of knowledge entities between PopQA, TriviaQA, and the generic data used for mixing.
 By extracting knowledge entity pairs from the questions and target answers, we calculate the exact overlap between these pairs.
 The overlap percentage among PopQA, TriviaQA, and the generic data is less than 1.3\%.
+Note that the entity overlap ratio calculated is an overestimate.
+For example, parsing the instance “Question: Behind Russia, what is the second largest country in Europe?
+Answer: Ukraine” results in entities like “Russia”, “Europe”, and “Ukraine”.
+It’s easy to find in generic corpora a text that mentions all the entities, yet the relation “the second largest" is not present.
+This is different from the replay data which is the exact instance that contains this relation.
+If we apply strict entity parsing rules and only extract tags such as PERSON, PRODUCT, ORG, then the overlap is close to zero ($\sim0.1\%$).